-As an output of this analysis, the research the Quality Of Revenue Operations (QoR) framework that encompasses the sixteen operational growth levers the greatest demonstrated effect on future organic revenue.
+As an output of this analysis, the research The Revenue Operations Benchmark (RoBTM) framework that encompasses the sixteen operational growth levers the greatest demonstrated effect on future organic revenue.
 The framework embeds 46 discrete drivers with the greatest demonstrated effect on future organic revenue.
 These operational growth levers are outlined and defined below.
 Thee academic, commercial and capital markets research that provides evidence of the causal relationship between these growth drivers and future revenue growth, cash flow and firm value - are described more depth in the Appendix of this report.

-16 QUALITY OF REVENUE OPERATIONS GROWTH LEVERS
+16 REVENUE OPERATIONS BENCHMARK VALUE LEVERS